RMerl/asuswrt-merlin/README-merlin.txt

 Web interface:
-   - Improved client list, with DHCP hostnames, and clickable MACs to generate a lookup in the OUI database (the latter ported from DD-WRT).
+   - Improved client list, with DHCP hostnames, and clickable MACs to generate a lookup in the OUI database (the latter was ported from DD-WRT).
    - Optionally save traffic stats to disk (USB or JFFS partition)
    - Enhanced traffic monitoring: added monthly, as well as per IP monitoring
    - Display active/tracked network connections